broccolirob/audit-sandbox/notes/techniques-tools-101/tags/auditor-reporting.md

 3. Many likelihood and impact evaluations are contentious and debatable between the audit and project teams, typically with security-conscious audit teams pressing for higher likelihood and impact and project teams downplaying the risks.

 Estimating the severity: Severity, per OWASP, is a combination of likelihood and impact.
 With reasonable evaluations of those two, severity estimates from the OWASP matrix should be straightforward.

-## Summary

-Audits are a time, resource and expertise bound effort where trained experts evaluate smart contracts using a combination of automated and manual techniques to find as many vulnerabilities as possible.
-Audits can show the presence of vulnerabilities but not their absence.